dbk17/nvidia-project/README.md

 # AI Vintage Robot Identifier

-uses imagenet to identify a robot using an imagenet model.
+Uses imagenet to identify a robot using an imagenet model.

+##Usage